joed7/MongoDb/update.md

 * __Manipulating arrays__

-  * Push: Extends the array by adding an element to the right.
+  * Push: Extends the array by adding the element to the right.
 For e.g., `db.teams.update({"name":"new jersey devils"},{"$push":{"stanley cups":2016}})` add the value 2016 on the right of the stanley cups array.

   * Pull: Removes the specified value from the array.
 For e.g., `db.teams.update({"name":"new jersey devils"},{"$pull":{"stanley cups":1995}})` removes the element 1995 from the array.